Durham County Record Office: the official archive service for County Durham and Darlington

 We have census returns for 1841-1901 on microfilm, covering the historic County Durham between the Rivers Tyne and Tees.

-If you want to view the census on microfilm please make an appointment and book a microfilm reader.
+If you want to view the census on microfilm please and book a microfilm reader.

 You can print copies of the census from microfilm or from the Ancestry website in our search room.